-Please be advised we are currently experiencing technical difficulties with our online benefits forms.
-Please email firstname.lastname@example.org and an application form will be sent to you.
+We are currently experiencing technical difficulties with our online benefits forms.
+To report a change in circumstances to us, please email firstname.lastname@example.org.

 If you receive Council Tax support or Housing benefit, you must tell as straight away if your situation changes.
 If you don’t, you may lose out on benefit or be paid too much and have to pay it back.

 An overpayment is when we pay you or your landlord an amount of Council Tax support or Housing benefit you were not entitled to receive.

 If we pay you too much benefit, we will usually ask you to pay back the amount we have overpaid.
 This is called a recoverable overpayment.

 - Housing benefits overpayment leaflet (pdf 56 kb)

 What is regarded as a change?

 If you, or anyone in your home: